anmolk11/Address-and-Phonebook-System/README.md

 # Address-and-Phonebook-System
-Its C++ mini project that maintain a phonebook.
+Its C++ mini project that maintains a phonebook.